Tag Archive for: general medicine

 Watch the recording of the conference below!

 The online event will be hosted by Prof. Blain (Gerontology Center at Montpellier University Hospital).
-The event is organized in collaboration with the Occitanie Regional Health Agency.
+The event is organized in collaboration with the Occitanie Regional Health Agency (ARS).

-The event will focus on best practices with the physicians in charge of the COVID-19 care platforms for the elderly in eastern Occitanie
+The event will focus on best practices with the doctors in charge of the COVID care platforms for the elderly in Eastern Occitanie

 A detailed program will be announced soon.

-A lecture that will be available to watch later at video.umontpellier.fr
+A lecture that you can watch later on video.umontpellier.fr

-Can’t make it to either of the events?
-Don’t worry—you can watch the replay starting the next day at video.umontpellier.fr.
+Can't make it to either of the events?
+Don't worry—you can watch a replay the very next day at video.umontpellier.fr.